vokimon/visualpdfdiff/README.md

 - a Python function to do the same from other Python programs
 - an equality assertion to be used in `python-unittest`
 - a back-to-back assertion to be used in `python-unittest`
-- an extension for the tool [`back2back`](https://github.com/vokimon/back2back) to make back-to-back tests of the outputs of your commands
+- an extension for the tool [`back2back`](https://github.com/vokimon/back2back) to make back-to-back tests of the PDF outputs of your commands

 The generated diff looks like this: